NASCAR Craftsman Truck Series

-The NASCAR Craftsman Truck Series is a pickup truck racing series owned and operated by the National Association for Stock Car Auto Racing, and is the only series in NASCAR to race production pickup truck-based stock cars.
-The series is one of three national divisions of NASCAR, ranking as the third tier behind the second-tier NASCAR Xfinity Series and the top level NASCAR Cup Series.
+The NASCAR Craftsman Truck Series is a pickup truck racing series owned and operated by the National Association for Stock Car Auto Racing (NASCAR).
+It is the lowest of the company's three national divisions, behind the NASCAR Cup Series and NASCAR Xfinity Series; the only NASCAR series to race production pickup truck-based stock cars; and as of 2025, the most recently established NASCAR-sanctioned national racing competition.

-The 2023 season will be the first with Stanley Black & Decker holding the series' naming rights.
-Previously, Sears, Roebuck & Co held title sponsorship from 1995 through 2008 with the Craftsman brand, during which the series was known as the NASCAR SuperTruck Series in 1995 and the Craftsman Truck Series from 1996 through 2008.
-Camping World took over the sponsorship to dub the Camping World Truck Series from 2009 through 2018, followed by the Gander Outdoors Truck Series in 2019, the Gander RV & Outdoors Truck Series in 2020, and a return to the Camping World name in 2021 and 2022.
-Stanley Black & Decker, which acquired the Craftsman brand in 2017, took over starting in 2023.
+Sears, Roebuck & Co held naming rights from 1995 through 2008; the series was called the NASCAR SuperTruck Series in its inaugural season and the Craftsman Truck Series thereafter.
+In 2009, Camping World took over the sponsorship; the series was called the Camping World Truck Series from 2009 through 2018, the Gander Outdoors Truck Series in 2019, the Gander RV & Outdoors Truck Series in 2020, and again Camping World Truck Series in 2021 and 2022.
+Stanley Black & Decker, which acquired the Craftsman brand in 2017, took over in 2023.